 It's been ongoing pretty much every second, every minute of every hour of every day.

-It's there's nothing that is changed here.
+It's there's nothing that has changed here.

 And from the political perspective, Nancy Pelosi was able to kind of pull the wool over everybody's eyes and say, this is different.